The first few months of a new year are a great time to revaluate your financial situation, set new goals and do a little financial housecleaning.

 And yes, if you are considering investing in the currency, then this book is essential, says Masterson.

 If good credit is your resolution this year, you can check your three credit reports for free once a year.
-To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated each month.
+To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated every 14 days.